- The Washington Times - Friday, January 2, 2026

 “Every day is a challenge when you’re up against fake news and the Democrats, but I think the president has accomplished what he said he was going to accomplish in just record time,” she said.

 Mr. Norquist said he wished Mr. Trump had taken a different approach with tariffs.
-He said they were supposed to be a negotiating tool, but instead have become an economic hindrance.
+He said they were supposed to be a negotiating tool but instead became an economic hindrance.

 Democrats who spoke to The Times credited Mr. Trump for the Gaza peace deal and the return of hostages, including some Americans.

-But their list of objections with the first year was extensive.
+Their list of objections for the first year was extensive.

 “I think they’ve missed a lot of incredible opportunities.
 I wish there wasn’t a big beautiful bill.
 For me, one of the lows was shutting our government down.
 For me, that was very, very distressing to be at that point because that’s a fail,” said Sen. John Fetterman, Pennsylvania Democrat.